wepay/wepay-android/README.md

     3. Otherwise, if the operation fails, BatteryLevelHandler's `onBatteryLevelError` method will be called with the appropriate error
     4. The card reader must be plugged in before attempting to get battery level, otherwise the process will fail

+### Configuring the SDK

+The experiences described above can be modified by utilizing the configuration options available on the Config object.
+Detailed descriptions for each configurable property is available in the documentation for Config.

 ### Test/develop using mock card reader and mock WepayClient

 + To use mock card reader implementation instead of using the real reader, instantiate a MockConfig object and pass it to Config: